 Professor Sir Alan Craft was, until 2008, the James Spence Professor of Child Health at the University of Newcastle upon Tyne, a department which provides teaching for 390 medical students each year and has a major research portfolio.

-Sir Alan trained as a paediatrician and a paediatric oncologist and spent 25 years setting up and directing an oncology service for the north of England.
-The management of bone tumours in young people has been a special clinical and research interest and he has been a leader of major studies both in the UK and across Europe.
+Sir Alan trained as a pediatrician and a pediatric oncologist and spent 25 years setting up and directing an oncology service for the north of England.
+The management of bone tumors in young people has been a special clinical and research interest and he has been a leader of major studies both in the UK and across Europe.
 He was a founder member of the United Kingdom Children’s Cancer Study Group (UKCCSG) and was its Secretary and Chairman.
-At an international level, Sir Alan has been involved with the International Society of Paediatric Oncology as both Secretary General and President.
+At an international level, Sir Alan has been involved with the International Society of Pediatric Oncology as both Secretary General and President.

 Sir Alan has more than 300 publications to his credit and has been a holder of major research grants.

 In his spare time, he does crosswords and runs half-marathons, but not simultaneously.
 He achieved his ambitions of running 100 half-marathons by the age of 60 and completing The Times and Daily Telegraph crosswords on the same day.